 It’s the same for pine straw (pine needles) you can buy as mulch.
 Add this mulch to your garden and any affect on soil pH is so minimal, temporary, and at surface level that it’s insignificant.

-Plus, they break down so slowly that any possible soil influence is far off in the future and tiny that it’s not a concern.
-Plus, it may never happen if other neutralizers or alkaline substances like lime are present .
+They decompose so slowly that their influence is scant and may be countered if any other neutralizers or alkaline substances like lime are present .

 Blame the trees for being resource hogs, not the pine needles for any soil issues.

-And this brings us to another big misconception about soil pH.
+And this brings us to another big misconception about soil pH: the idea that you can permanently alter your soil pH.

 Changing Soil pH Levels